 It allows for rapid troubleshooting at the commissioning stage that can be performed either locally or remotely.
 The detection and resolution of false sensor settings and other snagging issues are also much more straightforward to detect, isolate and resolve.

-How to achieve it using IO-Link: During working life
+How to achieve it using IO-Link: During the working life

-Sensor detected excursions (beyond adjustable pre-set parameters) trigger alarms and can be quickly addressed before costly, unplanned interruptions to production or compromised quality of the products being made by the process become a risk.
+The sensor detected excursions (beyond adjustable pre-set parameters) trigger alarms and can be quickly addressed before costly, unplanned interruptions to production or compromised quality of the products being made by the process becomes a risk.

 In many cases, early sensor notification of issues can allow system operators to investigate, consider, plan and schedule the required corrective maintenance for a time when production throughput is either low or can be stopped.
 This could be overnight, or during a larger planned plant maintenance shutdown.
 Cost and disruption of unavoidable downtime are reduced and replacement components can be sourced and repairs carried out with utmost control and efficiency.